mahesh430/Devops-Handson-Training/Kubernetes/introduction.md

        ports:
        - protocol: TCP
          port: 80   # Service Port: The port exposed by the Service
-         targetPort: 80  # Target Port: The port on the Pod that traffic will be forwarded to
+         targetPort: 8080  # Target Port: The port on the Pod that traffic will be forwarded to
-         nodePort: 30007  # NodePort: The port on each node for external access (if type is NodePort)
+         nodePort: 30020  # NodePort: The port on each node for external access (if type is NodePort)
        type: NodePort  # Type of Service, which in this case is NodePort
      ```
      ```bash
      kubectl apply -f service.yaml

+     kubectl port-forward my-app 30020:8080
      ```

 3. **LoadBalancer**: Exposes the service externally using a cloud provider's load balancer.